Skip to main content

 Why Does Device Quality Matter So Much for Red Light Therapy?

 A standard red light bulb does not do the job.
-Effective therapy requires the right physics, not just a red glow.
+Effective therapy comes from the right physics rather than a red glow.
 Clinical results depend on two variables.

 1. Wavelength.
 You want specific bands.
 Around 660nm (red) targets surface tissue like skin.
 Around 850nm (near-infrared, invisible to the eye) reaches deeper tissue like muscle and joints.